PawseySC/singularity-containers/_episodes/08-bio-example.md

 ### Running BLAST from a container with Docker ###

 We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
-BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known seqeuences; it's one of the most widely used bioinformatics tools.
+BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known sequences; it's one of the most widely used bioinformatics tools.

 To begin, we'll pull the BLAST container (this will take a little bit):